sgrove/vana-templating/README.md

 Vana Templating
 ========

 An utterly sensible templating system written in Common Lisp.
-One of the guiding principles is "lowest-friction", which says that the smallest unit that a designer is likely to work in cannot have any more friction to use than they're already useful.
+One of the guiding principles is "lowest-friction", where the smallest unit a designer works in must have the same *or less*, never more friction than what they're used to.
 That means that opening a tag with (<: isn't acceptable, since it's two characters longer than HTML's <.

 Read about it more [here][1]